Timothy Woods

 This is another area where carnivores are somewhat limited, and that's the in-between foods while on an all-meat diet.

-Carnivore-eating folks can't just pick up a banana or a cookie along with your afternoon coffee.
-High-carb snacks are an absolute no-no on a zero carb diet like this.
+Carnivore-eating folks can't just pick up a banana or a cookie along with their afternoon coffee.
+High-carb snacks are an absolute no-no on a zero-carb diet like this.
 You can't grab any plant-based foods to nibble on, either.

 If you can find some 100% pork sausages, then you can cook them ahead of time and try them cold as a snack between meals in this diet.

-One cardinal rule to remember is to avoid processed foods when on a carnivore diet also canned animal food.
+One cardinal rule to remember is to avoid processed foods when on a carnivore diet and canned animal food.

 You can do the same with foods like smoked salmon, which is surprisingly fulfilling.